thecreatorzx/rock-paper-scissor-lizard-spock_game/README.md

 ## How to play ?

-- Select one amont the five possible options.
+- Select one amongst the five possible options.
 - The computer also selects one randomly.
-- Based on the rules(listed above) the winner is decided.
+- Based on the rules (listed above) the winner is decided.

 * The points and added or subtracted from the total.
 * At start 10 points are given to each player.
-* _Something happens when your score goes below 10, check it out_
+* _Something happens when your score goes below 0, check it out_

-## Credits
+## Me

 Hey there!
 My name is Mohd Saad.
 I am an aspiring Web Developer and currently a Btech student.
 If you like this project then you can star this repo and if you want to work in a team on any project, contact me via mail or on my [LinkedIn](https://www.linkedin.com/in/webdevmsaad/) profile.